Command Line Parameters

 Return Code Description:

 Puppet's Main method returns void, so the program itself does not directly return an exit code.
-When the program is executed in Windows, the return value (if any) is stored in an environment variable:
+When the program is executed in Windows, the return value (if any) is stored in environment variables:

 - Batch files: Can use

-%ERRORLEVEL%to check the previous command's exit code - PowerShell: Can use
+%ERRORLEVEL%to check the exit code of the previous command - PowerShell: Can use

-Note: For Windows Forms GUI applications, void is typically returned because they primarily interact through the user interface.
+Note: For Windows Forms GUI applications, void is usually returned because they mainly interact through the user interface.
 If you need to check operation status in batch scripts, it's recommended to use the puppet-sign tool, which is a console application that can correctly return exit codes.

 # Use puppet-sign tool (console application)